-Apparently, a different person conducts the AR.
-Therefore, the immigration officer who assesses the original application does not conduct the AR.
+The immigration officer who assesses the original application does not conduct the AR.
 For instance, an Entry Clearance Manager (ECM) conducts an administrative review for UK visa and immigration application from outside the UK.
 Accordingly, this means that in some cases, an ECM from another Post may conduct the Administrative Review.
 Therefore, in such case, an applicant may receive the result of the Administrative Review for UK visa from an entry clearance post that is different from the one that has originally considered the original entry clearance application.

 What will the reviewer look at?

-Apparently, the reviewer usually examines the evidence submitted with the original application.
+The reviewer usually examines the evidence submitted with the original application.
 And in most of the circumstances, an applicant cannot provide new evidence.
 Therefore, the reviewer disregards any new evidence, unless the decision relates to paragraph 320 (7A) or 320 (7B) of the Immigration Rules on General Grounds for Refusal.
 Furthermore, the reviewer will return any new evidence to the applicant along with the outcome of the AR.

-How the reviewer makes a decision?
+How the reviewer decides?

-Apparently, the reviewer undertakes an administrative review for UK visa in the light of the request.
+The reviewer undertakes an administrative review for UK visa in the light of the request.
 And accordingly, checks and reviews the original application for:

 - the correct award of points

 - the correct assessment of the supporting documents

 A reviewer may overturn a decision if the decision-maker has:

 - failed to carefully consider evidence, submitted with the original application